-115 BizReach is a Visional group company.
+119 BizReach is a Visional group company.
 The OSS vulnerability management tool "yamory" discussed in this case study was initially released by BizReach in 2019.
 Later, with the transition to a group management structure, the Visional Group was created, and Visional Incubation was established to handle new business development.
-Currently, Visional Incubation is responsible for the development and sales of yamory.
+Currently, Visional Incubation is responsible for the development

-116 A corporate group including Visional Incubation and BizReach.
+120 A corporate group including Visional Incubation and BizReach.